Start9Labs/documentation/site/source/diy/diy-pi.rst

     :depth: 2
     :local:

-Start9 is committed to ensuring that embassyOS is accessible.
+Start9 is committed to ensuring that StartOS is accessible.
 It will always be possible to build your own Embassy similar to the ones we sell.
 This guide is to build a device exactly like Start9's Embassy One, available for purchase on the `Start9 Store <https://store.start9.com/products/embassy-one>`_.

 For help with this guide or to share your experience with others, please `head to our community forum <https://community.start9.com/>`_.
 Want to support Sovereign Computing?
 Please consider a `donation to Start9 <https://btcpay.start9.com/apps/2Et1JUmJnDwzKncfVBXvspeXiFsa/crowdfund>`_.